Hełm wz. 31: Service

 Hełm wz.
 31 in Finnish service, 1944.

 The first batches of serially-produced helmets entered field service in January 1933.
 Initially issued to infantry and artillery, in time it was also provided to the Polish Navy and Border Protection Corps.
 The Border Guards and State Police were provided with a variant of the wz.31 helmet with a large (10 centimetres in diameter) White Eagle adorning the forehead.
 However, at the end of the 1930s it was determined that the standard Polish wz.
 31 helmet was unsuitable for tank troops and motorized units; while offering decent protection, it was too large and heavy.
 Because of that most of motorised units continued to use German Stahlhelms, while the cavalry used the French Adrian Helmet.
 The latter was also issued to many of the units mobilised in 1939.

 After the conquest of Poland in 1939, the Germans passed some of the captured Polish wz.
 31 helmets to their Luftschutz (civilian anti-aircraft defense) units and sent 1,000 pieces to Finland (Winter War).
 Red Army soldiers also occasionally used captured Polish helmets.
 It is estimated that about 200,000 wz.
 31 helmets ended up in foreign hands.

 During the occupation, many partisans of the Polish underground used wz.
 31 helmets in addition to captured German Stahlhelm helmets.
 This is particularly visible during the Warsaw Uprising in 1944.

-After World War II, due to the shortage of Soviet SSch-40 helmets in the Polish People's Army, it was decided to include surviving pre-war wz.
+After World War II, due to the shortage of Soviet SSh-40 helmets in the Polish People's Army, it was decided to include surviving pre-war wz.
 31 helmets in the equipment.
 The helmets were modified, equipped with new and often different facings fastened with additional rivets and using a new smooth paint job.
 The helmet created in this way was adopted as wz.
 31/50, using mainly pre-war wz.
 31 examples or unfinished shells found in significant quantities in the storage field of the "Ludwików" Steelworks.
 Most of these helmets did not have the technical inspection rivet characteristic of wz.
 31.

 The wz.
 31/50 helmets were painted smoothly in khaki (for the army) or blue for civil defense.
 The wz.
 31/50 helmets were also occasionally used in the equipment of various Polish paramilitary organizations.
 Based on wz.
 31/50, a helmet intended for fire brigades equipped with a comb was also created.